 The introduction of the Ultra Low Emission Zone helps improve the air quality in central London.
 Currently, air pollution is one of the biggest challenges London is facing.
 As road transport is the biggest source of the health-damaging emissions in London, the government is tightening its rules regarding traffic.

-ULEZ came into play around on 8 April this year, with the area set to expand on 25 October 2021.
+ULEZ came into play around on 8 April 2020, with the area set to expand on 25 October 2021.
 This expansion will see the zone include the inner London area.

 ULEZ charges: How much am I charged?